HanWenfang/ATing--/README.md

 Attention
 ======
-The framework don't add dependency relationship automatically among files, so you must add dependency relationship to the obj file by yourself.
+The framework won't add dependency relationship automatically among files, so you must add dependency relationship to the obj file by yourself.
 The framework will remember it next time.